iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - User guidance for “supported vs not supported” cases
 - **Integration notes / runbook**
   - Pairing steps, permissions, retry/timeout logic, known failure cases
-  - Data mapping rules (units, fields, timestamps, naming) and how the UI should present the reading
+  - Data mapping rules (units, measurement values, timestamps, and device identifiers) and how each reading is displayed in the app (labels, source, and where it appears in history/graphs)
 - **SIT scenarios (end-to-end + failure modes)**
-  - Disconnect mid-reading, invalid payload, permission denied, offline sync, background restrictions
+  - Disconnect during a measurement (Bluetooth drops before the reading completes)
+  - Device sends an unreadable or incomplete reading (corrupted / missing values)
+  - Required permissions are not granted (Bluetooth / location / notifications, depending on the feature)
+  - No internet connection when saving (the app stores locally first, then uploads/syncs when connectivity returns)
+  - Phone OS limitations that can interrupt the flow (e.g., battery saver or OS stops background activity, so the app may pause syncing until the user opens it again)
 - **Regression scope definition**
   - “What must be re-tested every release” for device flows, graphs, and provenance rules